 In 2018, WDM staff found a set of photographs of unnamed Indigenous people at Pion-Era in the WDM’s George Shepherd Library.
 References to the “Moose Woods Reserve” suggested the people in them were likely from Whitecap Dakota Nation.
 When we reached out to the community, we discovered the history of our long-ago relationship, and our shared desire to renew our connection began.

 With the consent of Whitecap Elders and Leadership, naming the individuals in the photographs was the first step in our journey.
 Almost all the individuals in over 50 archival photographs have been identified, restoring their rightful place in the archive.
 The photo-naming project opened the door for Whitecap Elders to share other Pion-Era and community histories and develop an exhibit together on these incredible stories.
 These are histories that continue to reflect Whitecap Dakota Nation’s values, achievements, innovation and nationhood.

 Today, we are restoring our relationship to once again showcase Dakota history and culture at the WDM.
 Our project has led to meaningful exchange between participants and puts decolonization to work in the Museum.
 Our shared authority approach restores Whitecap agency by centering their perspectives in the history of Pion-Era.

-- Horse and travois exhibit, highlighting the significance of the horse in Dakota culture
+- Horse exhibit, highlighting the significance of the horse in Dakota culture

 - Photographic exhibition, featuring 30 archival images (seating provided)